 Blood samples will be taken by you from respondents aged 11 and over.
 For respondents aged 1.5 to 10 years, the sample will be taken by someone with skills and recent experience in paediatric phlebotomy.
-If this is not you, you will accompany the paediatric phlebotomist during the visit to the respondent's home (see section 16.12).
+If this is not you, you will accompany the paediatric phlebotomist during the visit to the respondent's home.